 \subsection{Galaxy alignments with filaments}

-For our environmental analysis we also measured the orientation $\theta_{\rm alignment}$ between the major axis of the source and the direction of the filament spine, estimated locally.
-The values of $\theta_{\rm alignment}$ are also reported in Table~\ref{tab:environmental_prop}, for each galaxy.
+As part of our environmental analysis, we also measured the orientation $\theta_{\rm alignment}$ between the major axis of the source and the direction of the filament spine, which has been estimated locally. { These are the galaxy position angles, $0~{\rm deg}\leq\theta_{\rm alignment}\leq90~{\rm deg}$, with respect to the projected orientation of the filament in the plane of the sky.} The values of $\theta_{\rm alignment}$ are reported in Table~\ref{tab:environmental_prop} for each galaxy.

 In Fig.~\ref{fig:scatter_plot_alignment} we show the distribution of $\theta_{\rm alignment}$ for our sources, where barred galaxies (SB, SAB) are highlighted.
-Interestingly, our sources quite homogeneously span all possible alignments, which implies that there is no preferred direction with respect to the filament spine.
-This applies also when barred galaxies are considered separately, for which the position angle is better determined.
-Similarly, no clear trend has been found when cross-correlating $\theta_{\rm alignment}$ with i) local densities, ii) distances from the filament spine, and iii) galaxy morphology, separately.
+Interestingly, our sources span all possible alignments quite homogeneously, which implies that there is no preferred direction with respect to the filament spine.
+This applies also when barred galaxies are considered{ separately.} Similarly, we find no clear trend when cross-correlating $\theta_{\rm alignment}$ with (i) local densities, (ii) distances from the filament spine, or (iii) galaxy morphology, separately.

-Interestingly, the absence of correlation of $\theta_{\rm alignment}$ with respect to the galaxy morphology is at odd with some previous studies based on both cosmological simulations and wide field surveys \citep{Tempel2013,Tempel_Libeskind2013,Hirv2017,Codis2018,Chen2019,Welker2020}.
-They show indeed that the spin axis or major axis of low-mass galaxies is preferentially aligned with their local environment or the nearest filament, while higher mass galaxies more likely display an orthogonal orientation.
+Interestingly, the absence of correlation of $\theta_{\rm alignment}$ with respect to galaxy morphology is at odds with the findings of some previous studies based on both cosmological simulations and wide field surveys \citep{Tempel2013,Tempel_Libeskind2013,Hirv2017,Codis2018,Chen2019,Welker2020}.
+These latter studies show that the spin axis or major axis of low-mass galaxies is preferentially aligned with their local environment or the nearest filament, while higher mass galaxies more likely display an orthogonal orientation.
 However, this effect is found to be small in all these studies.
-The absence of any correlation for our sample could therefore be explained by our small sample size, which is particularly true if we limit ourselves to the more massive early galaxies.
-Uncertainties in the position angles and filament directions, as well as the fact that $\theta_{\rm alignment}$ are estimated in projection could contribute to weaken any possible correlation.
-Similarly to what found for our sample, we also note that \citet{Krolewski2019} recently found no evidence for alignment between galaxy spins and filament directions for nearby galaxies within the MANGA survey.
+The absence of any correlation for our sample could be explained by our small sample size, which is particularly small if we limit ourselves to the more massive early-type galaxies, or by the fact that{ we are looking at galaxies up to large distances of ${\sim20~h^{-1}}$~Mpc from the filaments where the effect of filament environment is weaker.} Uncertainties in the position angles and filament directions, as well as the fact that $\theta_{\rm alignment}$ is estimated in projection could contribute to weaken any possible correlation.
+Similarly to what we found for our sample, we also note that \citet{Krolewski2019} recently found no evidence for alignment between galaxy spin and filament direction for nearby galaxies within the MANGA survey.